jasunsjs/Led-Matrix-Scrolling-Screen/README.md

 # Led-Matrix-Scrolling-Screen
-Scrolls the letter "J" from right to left repeatedly
+Scrolls the letter "J" from right to left repeatedly using Arduino and 8x8 Led Matrix